-In addition, part two and part three must be completed within five business days of the exchange visitor’s arrival in the United States.
+Part 2 and Part 3 must be completed within five business days of the exchange visitor’s arrival in the United States.

-Part One: Pre-Arrival Training for J-1 Exchange Visitors
+Part 1: Pre-Arrival Training for J-1 Exchange Visitors

-Exchange Visitors will need to complete the pre-arrival online training before they apply for their J-1 visa and come to the United States.
+Complete this before you apply for your J-1 visa and travel to the United States.
 This training covers: